microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/search-bookmark-update.md

 [!INCLUDE [table-intro](../../includes/update-property-table-intro.md)]

->**Note:** Updates to the collection properties update the entire collection.
-Any updates to a collection, such as keywords or categories, replace the collection entirely.
+>**Note:** Any updates to the properties of a collection, such as keywords or categories, replace the entire collection.

 |Property|Type|Description|
 |:---|:---|:---|